-The answer to that depends on a number of factors, which essentially all tie back to “what is it worth to your audience”?
+Now, the question is this: how much should you charge for your webinar?
+The answer to that depends on a number of factors.
+All of which can tie back to “what is it worth to your audience”?

 For general education events (which are not for credit), the price point is generally between $50 – $90, but we’ve seen it much higher.

-But no matter what I can say is this – If your content is compelling and has value, people won’t quibble about 10 bucks here or there.
+Your topic should catch the attention of the audience immediately, and the content should be engrossing and valuable to the audience.
+Make sure you’re offering something new and unique, as they wouldn’t want to join a paid webinar with a topic or content that they already know.
+But no matter what, I can say is this – If your content is compelling and has value, people won’t quibble about 10 bucks here or there.
 Just keep your topic narrow and deep – that’s where the value is.
 General information – people can get anywhere and for free most times.